tomin333/vaccine-finder/README.md

 ## Usage

-Clone the repository and open it in any IDE of your choice (Android studio is preffered) The apk's are found in the apks branch.
+Clone the repository and open it in any IDE of your choice (Android studio is preffered)

 <!-- CONTRIBUTING -->